JVHallam/kata_azure_pipelines/docs/kata_spoilers.md

 * Make the second stage run AFTER the first stage

 ## Parallel jobs / parallel stages
-* Make each stage run in parallel
+* Make stage one and stage two, run in parallel
 * Create a third stage, that only runs when the other 2 have stopped
 * The jobs HOWEVER must run in serial, within their stage